PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Disadvantages of sessions
 - Performance overhead in case of large number of user, because of session data stored in server memory.
 - Overhead involved in serializing and De-Serializing session data because in case of StateServer and SQLServer session mode we need to serialize the object before store.
+##### How an app maintain its session?
+<p> To maintain state, the mobile app must first authenticate the user through the backend.
+In response to successful authentication, the server issues a session cookie to the mobile app.
+The mobile app adds this cookie to all future service transactions between the mobile app and the server.</p>

 #### Plugins
 <p>UI Plugins provide a way to include Javascript and CSS files in various parts of the Rundeck GUI's HTML pages.</p>